lucanest/mseaboard/README.md

 - **MSA (.fasta/.fas)**: View alignments with colored residues and codon highlighting.
 - **Phylogenetic trees (.nwk/.nhx)**: Explore trees in Newick or NHX format.
 - **Distance matrices (.phy)**: Visualise phylogenetic distance matrices or any data that can be visualized as a 2D heatmap
-- **Tabular data (.csv/.tsv)**: Select numeric columns for barchart plotting.
+- **Tabular data (.csv/.tsv)**: Select numeric columns for barchart plotting or visualise the data as a table.
 - **Numeric lists (.txt)**: Plot numeric data as barcharts.

  **Flexible panel management**
 - Create, duplicate, remove, or rename panels dynamically.
 - Arrange panels freely in a draggable, resizable grid layout.
-- Save or load entire board (panel data, layout, and links).
+- Save, load or share via an URL entire boards (with all the panel data, settings, layout, and links).

  **Link panels for synchronized exploration**
 - Link alignment, tree, heatmap, structure, sequence logo or data panels.
-- Hover over alignment columns, tree tips, heatmap cells or barchart bars to highlight corresponding elements in linked panels.
+- Hover over alignment columns, tree tips, residues in a protein structure, heatmap cells or barchart bars to highlight corresponding elements in linked panels.
 - Horizontal scroll into view feature for alignments, sequence logos or barcharts when receiving a highlight through a link.

  **Export / import**